Jumballaya/PDF-puppet/README.md

 This will build the PDF using the files and data in the invoice.yml file and output it in the invoice.pdf file.

+### Dev Server

+The dev server has 3 routes:

+  - The fallback route that generates the HTML markup in the browser
+  - Any route with `.pdf` in its name generates the pdf data
+  - The route `/viewer` generates a page that shows the pdf and reloads on changes

 ## Templating engines

 The following are supported: